monopayments/Awesome-ML-in-Finance/README.md

 ## Algorithms of ML

-These are some Machine Learning algorithms
+These are some Machine Learning algorithms and models

 ### Supervised Learning : All data is labeled and the algorithms learn to predict the output from the input data.
 - Regression